rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 Give this example (`examples/count.rs`) a run and note that the count is bumped up 1 on every push of the MB2 A button.

+> **NOTE** It is always a good idea to compile examples involving interrupt handling with
+> `--release`.
+Long interrupt handlers can lead to a lot of confusion.

+Really, though, that `rprintln!()` in the interrupt handler is bad practice: while the interrupt handler is running the printing code, nothing else can move forward.
+Let's move the reporting to the main loop, just after the `wfi()` "wait for interrupt".
+The count will then be reported every time an interrupt handler finishes (`examples/count-bounce.rs`).
+Again, the count is bumped up 1 on every push of the MB2 A button.

 Maybe.
 Especially if your MB2 is old, you may see a single press bump the counter by several. *This is not a software bug.* Mostly.
 In the next section, I'll talk about what might be going on and how